 If the hose becomes damaged such that a system leak (however small) occurs then replace the hose.
 Try to identify how the original damage occurred to prevent the same thing happening again.
 A new length of genuine Hope Technology hydraulic hose will need purchasing.
-Follow the procedure for shortening/re routing the hose in section 3.4.
-Note, in section 3.4, the hose is disconnected from the lever in the same manner as described for disconnecting from the caliper.
+Follow the procedure for shortening / re routing the hose in section 3.4.
+Note: The hose is disconnected from the caliper in the same manner as described for disconnecting from the lever.